crystaldonut/crystaldonut.github.io/content/topics/AboutMe.md

 PS
-This is for developers:
+This is for developers friends that visit this site:

 "There is so much more to learn...
-But pick only the software that gives you joy"
+Never stop tinkering"